 Flat Iron have an avid following amongst Londoners, with their signature flat iron steaks being one of the best deals in town.
 This is their King's Cross location where they serve up the usual flat-iron steaks as well as some special cuts.
 And all for a much cheaper price than you'd normally pay at a steakhouse.

 The D&D restaurant group took over a site that used to be the first ever gym in London - a huge imposing building just outside St Pancras.
 They've replaced that gym with what is pretty much the opposite, a huge restaurant and bar space.
 Expect plenty of German food and booze on the menu - brasserie-style downstairs and more of a fine-dining approach upstairs.

-Pip Lacey, the former head chef at Murano (and who you may also know from 2017’s Great British Menu) is the brains behind Hicce, a restaurant with wood-fired food that's brimming with British flavours via Norway and Japan.
-You'll find this all-day restaurant on the top floor of Wolf + Badger at Coal Drops Yard in King's Cross with a pretty handy bar too.
+Pip Lacey, the former head chef at Murano is the brains behind Hicce, a restaurant with wood-fired food that's brimming with British flavours via Norway and Japan.
+You'll find this all-day restaurant on the top floor of Wolf + Badger at Coal Drops Yard in King's Cross with a pretty handy bar and terrace space.